testanick/md-cv/index.md

 ## Currently

 I'm a Postdoctoral Researcher in [Annalise Paaby](http://genaamics.org)'s lab in [Georgia Tech](http://www.gatech.edu/)'s Biological Sciences department.
-Here I am trying to elicudate the mechanisms that allow the mechanisms of stable phenotypes to drift over evolutionary time (a.k.a.
-I study developmental system drift).
+My work here concentrates on elicudating the genetic mechanisms that allow the development of stable phenotypes to drift over evolutionary time (a.k.a.
+Developmental System Drift).

 ## Employment